zarucki/recruitment-min-triangle-path/README.md

 3 a 5
 11 b 10 0.1
 EOF
+Error messages:

-Error: Errors in the line 2 '3 a 5':
+Errors in the line 2 '3 a 5':
 	There's invalid input. 'a' is not a integer!

 Errors in the line 3 '11 b 10 0.1':